luciusacarr/dost/README.md

-# LOST: Open-source Star Tracker
+# DOST: Debug Open-source Star Tracker

 [![Build, Test, and Lint](https://github.com/UWCubeSat/lost/actions/workflows/build-test-lint.yml/badge.svg)](https://github.com/UWCubeSat/lost/actions/workflows/build-test-lint.yml)
 [![Publish Docs](https://github.com/UWCubeSat/lost/actions/workflows/publish-docs.yml/badge.svg)](https://github.com/UWCubeSat/lost/actions/workflows/publish-docs.yml)

-LOST is star tracker software for small, low-power, low-cost satellites.
-It is being developed in the Husky Satellite Lab, a CubeSat team at the University of Washington.
+DOST is a wrapper for LOST that allows users to implement fake databases and see live feedback from the LOST system.

-In depth code documentation is available on this repo's [Doxygen Page](https://uwcubesat.github.io/lost/)
+LOST's In depth code documentation is available on this repo's [Doxygen Page](https://uwcubesat.github.io/lost/)

-# Building LOST
+# Building DOST

+#### If LOST is already installed: The only new prerequisite is SFML!
+This line is bolded on the prerequisite list for your ease.

 When making an actual, physical star tracker, you will most likely need to pick out the specific parts of LOST you want and make lots of changes.
 However, there's a LOST binary you can use to